 The attorneys of the Van Blois & Associates in Oakland and Stockton, California are experienced in successfully prosecuting defective tire cases for their clients.
 One example of successful litigation for defective tires occurred when the tread separated on our client’s right rear tire causing him to lose control of his car and go off the highway and roll over.
 The roof crushed on his head resulting in quadriplegia.
 The tire was purchased as a used tire in Oakland, CA six days earlier.
 There were no defects with the tire that were noticeable to a lay person.
 The tread depth was worn but was within legal limits.

 Inspection of the tire after the accident revealed that the tread separated between the belts.
 The remaining rubber was brittle and there were significant cracks at the belt edge indicating significant oxidative degradation.

 The tire manufacturer had recognized that the typical failure of their tires involved a belt edge separation as a result of the fatigue and crack growth of the belt skim at the belt edge.
 We proved the tire was defective because the manufacturer did not adequately protect against oxidative degradation and tread separation.

 Although the used tire was approximately five years old, it was defective and the used tire dealer and the manufacturer were sued.
 The case settled for $3,500,000.
-The Van Blois Law can determine if a defective tire was a cause of a vehicle accident.
+The Van Blois & Associates can determine if a defective tire was a cause of a vehicle accident.
 Contact the law firm if you have questions about used and defective tires.